pppillai/armageddon/docs/tests.md

   #### New Endpoint for existing api
     - In the class for the api add the method exposing the endpoint.

-### Running the Tests:
-  - make sure virtual env is running.
-  - In a terminal in the root of armageddon project run the following command:
-    - pytest --html report.html tests/

 - [HomePage](../README.md)